RTXteam/PloverDB/README.md

 1. Run the following command:
     * `bash -x run.sh`

-This will build a Plover Docker image and run a container off of it, publishing it at port 9990 (`http://localhost:9990`).
+This will build a Plover Docker image and run a container off of it, publishing it at port 9991 (`http://localhost:9991`).

+**Note on ports:**
+- The container serves HTTP on port 80 internally
+- By default, `run.sh` maps this to host port 9991
+- For HTTPS access, configure a reverse proxy (e.g., nginx) on the host to handle SSL on port 9990 and proxy to 9991

 See [this section](#how-to-test) for details on using/testing your Plover.